embroider-build/embroider/SPEC.md

 - faster builds and faster NPM installs
 - “zero-config import from NPM — both static and dynamic” as a first-class feature all apps and addons can rely on.
-- immediate tree-shaking of app- and addon-provided modules that are consumed directly via ECMA imports (for example, any ember-animated transition you don’t use in your app won’t get included in the build), with a smooth improvement path for steadily increasing the level of static analysis as other efforts like Module Unification become widespread.
+- immediate tree-shaking of app- and addon-provided modules that are consumed directly via ECMA imports (for example, any ember-animated transition you don’t use in your app won’t get included in the build), with a smooth improvement path for steadily increasing the level of static analysis as other efforts like templates imports land.
 - a more approachable build system that enables more people to contribute and better integration with other JS toolchains.

 # Key Ideas